-Many pragmatic individualists recognise that rights and duties have to be negotiated with the community, recognising that some agreements might be disadvantageous to them personally but be of benefit to the society in which they live and therefore be in their best interests in a wider sense.
+Many pragmatic individualists recognise that rights and duties should be negotiated with the community, recognising that some agreements might be disadvantageous to them personally but be of benefit to the society in which they live – and might therefore be in their best interests in a wider sense.
 As A.C.
 Grayling said, in a paper entitled Social evils and social good:

 “‘cooperation and mutuality’ are not ‘conformity and uniformity’; individualism is the rejection of the latter, not the former.”

-Individualists see it as a duty to argue for minimising the role of the State, to prevent it from becoming bloated or oppressive, but many concede that government does play an important role.
+Individualists argue for minimising the role of the State, to prevent it from becoming bloated or oppressive, but many concede that government does play an important role.

 The range of individualist views is described in the following sub-sections: